unitymakesus/eghlaw/wp-content/plugins/genesis-simple-edits/readme.txt

 = What are Shortcodes? =

-Check out the [Shortcodes API](http://codex.wordpress.org/Shortcode_API) for an explanation, and our [Shortcode Reference](http://dev.studiopress.com/shortcode-reference) for a list of available Genesis-specific shortcodes.
+Check out the [Shortcodes API](http://codex.wordpress.org/Shortcode_API) for an explanation, and our [Shortcode Reference](https://studiopress.github.io/genesis/basics/genesis-shortcodes/#footer-shortcodes) for a list of available Genesis-specific shortcodes.

-= My PHP isn't working =

-This plugin is not designed to work with PHP code.

 = The plugin won't activate =

-You must have Genesis (1.3+) or a Genesis child theme installed and activated on your site.
+You must have Genesis (3.1.0+) and a Genesis child theme installed and activated on your site.

 == Changelog ==

+= 2.3.0 =
+* Remove footer credits setting, replaced by core Genesis 3.1 setting.
+* Increase minimum Genesis version to 3.1.0.
+* Increase minimum WordPress version to 5.0.0.

+= 2.2.2 =
+* Add compatibility with WordPress Coding Standards.

+= 2.2.1 =
+* Genesis 2.6+ compatibility (prevents white screen).

-= 2.1.4 =
+= 2.2.0 =
-* Fix typo warning in textdomain loader
+* Rewrite based in plugin boilerplate.
+* Update Author and Author URI.

 = 2.1.3 =
-* add textdomain loader
+* add textdomain loader.
-* add plugin header i18n
+* add plugin header i18n.

 = 2.1.2 =
-* Generate POT
+* Generate POT.

 = 2.1.1 =
-* Prevent fatal error when Genesis 2.1 not active
+* Prevent fatal error when Genesis 2.1 not active.

 = 2.1.0 =
-* Genesis 2.1+ compatibility
+* Genesis 2.1+ compatibility.

 = 1.7.1 =
-* Increased installation requirement to Genesis 1.7.1
+* Increased installation requirement to Genesis 1.7.1.
-* Removed PHP4 constructor
+* Removed PHP4 constructor.
-* Whitespace, standards, and documentation
+* Whitespace, standards, and documentation.

 = 1.0 =
-* Initial Release
+* Initial Release.